GGSB MIB – Programme Structure

 The programme is a comprehensive examination of general management topics, studied from an international perspective.
 There is a strong focus on knowledge and skills required by managers in both private and public sectors internationally.
 Core management techniques are analysed and approached from different perspectives to understand their application on a global scale.

-In line with GGSB's objectives of offering students a career-focused innovative education, students on the BIB, MBA, MIB and MSc Finance programmes are able to devote up to 1 year to company-based learning, either in the form of a work placement or a full-time paid internship.
+In line with GGSB's objectives of offering students a career-focused innovative education, students on this programme may choose to devote up to 1 year to company-based learning, either in the form of a work placement or a full-time paid internship.

 The company-based learning element of the degree will be assessed as a part of the students' academic requirements, allowing students to actively apply the knowledge and skills gained as a part of their studies in the work place.

-Students on these programmes will be able to devote six to 12 months of their course on an immersive company-based experience.
+Students on these programmes may choose to devote six to 12 months of their course on an immersive company-based experience.
 Enhancing their understanding of real life business processes, it will also form an integral part of students' final management project.

 Students will be able to work with LSBF's Careers and Corporate Division, and access the School's network of over four hundred corporate clients and partners in search for the work placement of their choice – not just in the UK, but also globally.